Community Gardens

 Click here to join our wait list for a community garden

-The Parkway Green Generation Garden was officially opened in May 2011, in partnership with the City of Mississauga and the MIAG Centre for Diverse Women & Families.
+The Parkway Green Generation Garden officially opened in May 2011, in partnership with the City of Mississauga and the MIAG Centre for Diverse Women & Families.

 Parkway Green is also home to Mississauga’s first Community Orchard, a laneway of apple and pear trees planted by students participating in the Human Experiential Leadership Program (HELP), a program of the Dufferin-Peel Catholic District School Board.
 These students have supported all of our community gardens with their helping hands and exciting new ideas.